BecayeSoft/Loan-Eligibility-Assessment/README.md

 # A trust-worthy model for loan eligibility prediction

+⚠️ This project is still a work in progress. ⚠️

+**TODO**
+- [ ] Built a streamlit app or web app to interact with the model

 In this project, I built a machine learning model to assess if an applicant is eligible for a loan or not, then I used GPT-3.5 to generate a report explaining in details the model's decision to a loan's officer.

 <!--